mat-0/cheltenham-open-data/_pages/flood-warnings.md

 - Flood alert: River Wye in Herefordshire
-- High river levels may lead to flooding.
-Flooding is possible on 15 November 2025.
+- High river levels today may lead to flooding.
+Flooding is possible on 15 November 2025 .
 Flooding may affect low lying land and roads along the River Wye from Hay on Wye to Ross on Wye.
 Other locations affected may include the A438 between Letton & Willersey, Byford, Bredwardine & Hereford.
 Road closures & diversions on the A438 may be in force.
-Predicted peaks:- Bredwardine 4.6m to 4.8m on Saturday15/11 AM, Old Wye Bridge 4m to 4.3m on 15/11 PM, Ross on Wye 3m to 3.4 on 16/11 PM.
+Predicted peaks:- Bredwardine 4.6m to 4.8m on Saturday 15/11 AM, Old Wye Bridge 4m to 4.2m on 15/11 PM, Ross on Wye 3.6m to 4.1m on 16/11 AM.
 Take care and avoid walking, cycling or driving through flood water.
+We are closely monitoring the situation .
+Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:00AM on 16 November 2025 or as the situation changes.

-- Flood alert: Rivers in the Forest of Dean
+- Warning no longer in force: Rivers in the Forest of Dean
-- High river levels today may lead to flooding.

-Flooding is possible on 15th November 2025 and over the weekend.

-Flooding may affect low lying land and roads adjacent to the river from Gloucester to Chepstow.
-Other locations that may be affected include Westbury and Lydney.

-We are closely monitoring the situation.

-Avoid using low lying footpaths and any bridges near local watercourses and avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 10:00AM on 16 November 2025 or as the situation changes.
+- There is no longer a threat of flooding, though standing water and debris may still remain.
+Weather conditions are expected to improve and no further flooding is expected.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 - Flood alert: River Wye in Gloucestershire
 - Forecast rising river levels today may lead to flooding.
 Flooding is possible on 15 November 2025.
 Flooding may affect low lying land and roads along the River Wye.
 Predicted peaks:- Ross on Wye 3.6m to 4.1m on 16/11 AM.
 Take care and avoid walking, cycling or driving through flood water.
 This message will be updated by 10:00AM on 16 November 2025 or as the situation changes.